bastienwirtz/homer/docs/configuration.md

         # class: "green" # optional custom CSS class for card, useful with custom stylesheet
         # background: red # optional color for card to set color directly without custom stylesheet
 ```

+View the (Custom Services)[customservices.md] file for details about all available custom services (like PiHole).

 If you choose to fetch message information from an endpoint, the output format should be: